David ‘Panda’ Mery

 Almost too calm neurodivergent researcher, bricoleur, productive irritant and flâneur

-- Research Partner, A society fit for autistics:
+on the project: A society fit for autistics: overcoming the

-autistics to take their place in the world (June 2017 to July
+their place in the world (August 2017 to present).
+This

-the strategies used by autistic people to understand social
+strategies used by autistic people to understand social situations

-situations and other people’s reactions, and to empower
+and other people’s reactions, and to empower themselves; and the

-themselves; and the barriers to using their strengths and
+barriers to using their strengths and appropriate strategies to

-appropriate strategies to participate in decision making, the
+participate in decision making, the economy and communities.

 - Member, London Borough of Hackney